 Instructions

-• Add in the rest of the ingredients: Add in ground cumin, bulgur, tomatoes, chickpeas, and water (or stock).
-Season with salt and pepper.
+• Add in bulgur wheat, tomatoes, chickpeas, and water (or stock).
+Season it with salt and pepper.

-• Stir & Bring it to a boil: Give it a stir, bring it to a boil, put the lid on, turn down the heat to low.
+• Stir to combine, bring it to a boil, put the lid on, turn down the heat to low.
 Let it simmer for 10-12 minutes or until most of the liquid is absorbed.

-• Let it rest & serve: Off the heat, allow it to rest for 10 minutes (with the lid on), fluff it with a fork, garnish with parsley, and serve.
+• Off the heat, allow it to rest for 10 minutes (with the lid on), fluff it with a fork, garnish with parsley, and serve.

 Notes

-• Freezing Instructions: To freeze this bulgur pilaf recipe, simply bring it to room temperature, place it in an airtight container, and freeze for up to 2 months.
+• Freezing: Bring leftovers to room temperature, transfer to a freezer-safe container, and freeze for up to 2 months.
 Thaw it a day in advance in the fridge and warm it up on the stove before you are ready to serve it.

-• An earlier version of this recipe included a more basic bulgur pilaf made without tomatoes, tomato paste, vegetables (onion, pepper, etc.) and chickpeas.
+• Bulgur and Vermicelli Pilaf: An earlier version of this recipe included a more basic bulgur pilaf made without tomatoes, tomato paste, vegetables (onion, pepper, etc.) and chickpeas.
 It is how my mother made it.
 To cook Bulgur Pilaf with Vermicelli:

 1. Heat oil (or butter): Heat oil in medium heat.

-2. Saute vermicelli: Add in the vermicelli and saute until it is golden brown for 5-6 minutes while constantly stirring it with a wooden spoon.
+2. Saute vermicelli: Add in 1/4 cup vermicelli and saute until it is golden brown for 5-6 minutes while constantly stirring it with a wooden spoon.
 It should feel like it is almost burning.

 3. Add in the coarse bulgur wheat: Add in bulgur and saute for 4-5 minutes while constantly stirring.